15 Ecommerce Email Marketing Strategies To Increase Conversion

 3. Timing and frequency

 If you want to maximize engagement, you need to know when and how often to send emails.
+This is something you need to determine for your brand.

 To find the best email send times, it’s important to track when your audience engages with your content the most.
 For many industries, optimal sending times include mornings (9 AM to 12 PM), afternoons (12 PM to 3 PM), and midweek days (Tuesday-Thursday).

 Determine the right email sending frequency.
 While sending too often can lead to unsubscribes, sending too few may cost you valuable engagement opportunities.
-On average, 1–3 emails per week are enough to keep your audience engaged.
+On average, 1–3 emails per week are often enough to keep your audience engaged.

 4. Test and experiment